The ridgy-didge outdoor & adventure blog!

 Freestanding

 The term ‘freestanding’ refers to when a tent is independently holding its shape.
 More relevant to hiking tents, the word describes those which can be erected fully without the need for pegs.
-Occasionally, rocky or rugged terrain on mountainside won’t allow for sufficient pegging – and while freestanding tents help in these circumstances, the use of guy ropes are still recommended to anchor the tent to the ground.
+Occasionally, rocky or rugged terrain on a mountainside won’t allow for sufficient pegging – and while freestanding tents help in these circumstances, the use of guy ropes are still recommended to anchor the tent to the ground.

 Taped Seam

-A taped seam of tent or swag assists with waterproofing.
+A taped seam of a tent or swag assists with waterproofing.
 When the polyurethane-coated (or PU-coated) waterproof fabric is stitched together, leaking points remain within the seams.
 Tape is then applied with heat and pressure, producing a seal.

 Tinder